SUNY Plattsburgh Review Process for Campus Technology Projects

 - Improve planning, coordination, and workflow related to all campus technology projects - whether they be small or large;

 - Assist LITS staff by providing advance notice for projects, programs, and services that require the involvement of our technology units; this allows the units to review potential impacts of the initiatives at critical stages of development;

 - Ensure that initiatives requiring system integration, network expansion, site licensing for software, and implementation of videoconferencing capabilities, all proceed with informed consent and reasonable timeline expectations; and

 - Allow LITS units to review potential impacts of the initiatives at critical stages of development in order to provide you with important information about what is required and provide a realistic timeline for implementation.

 Technology Project Origination Form

 Complete the Technology Project Origination Form to begin the approval process.
 If you are embarking on a technology-related project and are not sure whether you need to submit the form, please call John Bradley at #2435 to discuss your project.
-Once a completed form is received, LIS will make every effort to review your requests in a timely manner and provide you with realistic feedback on implementation requirements.
-You can expect a follow up from an LIS staff member within one week.
+Once a completed form is received, LITS will make every effort to review your requests in a timely manner and provide you with realistic feedback on implementation requirements.
+You can expect a follow up from a LITS staff member within one week.

 Types of Projects Covered